saravanks/marketing/src/pages/index.md

     bg: gray

     featureslist:
+      - pre_title: Design
-      - title: Design your system architecture
+        title:  your system architecture
-        image: images/placeholder.png
+        image: images/design.png
         content: >-
           Use our visual designer to accelerate the process.
           Import existing projects and get visibility instantly.

+      - pre_title: Develop
-      - title: Develop in your favorite environment
+        title:  in your favorite environment
+        color: '#b5267b'
-        image: images/placeholder.png
+        image: images/develop.png
         content: >-
           Use your preferred language in your favorite IDE.
-          Start with dozens of templates for a quick start.
+          Choose from dozens of templates for a quick start.

+      - pre_title: Deploy
-      - title: Deploy to any cloud
+        title:  to any cloud
+        color: '#87268A'
-        image: images/placeholder.png
+        image: images/deploy.png
         content: >-
-          Connect your cloud account for continuous delivery.
+          Connect your cloud provider for continuous delivery.
-          Keep track with changes and deploy with confidence.
+          Keep track of changes and deploy with confidence.

   # - section_id: reviews
   #   component: ReviewsBlock